 ECOLOGY AND EVOLUTION OF INSECT-MICROBE SYMBIOSIS

 Welcome!
-I am fascinated by the evolution of symbiosis -- and lack thereof -- between macro-organisms and micro-organisms.
-Although much microbiome research is focused on humans and other mammals, nowhere are the forms and functions of symbiosis so diverse as among the insects.
+I am fascinated by the evolution of symbiotic interactions between macro-organisms and micro-organisms.
+Although a lot of microbiome research is focused on humans and other mammals, nowhere are the forms and functions of symbiosis so diverse as among the insects.
 My work focuses on bees and Lepidoptera (butterflies, moths, and their larvae)--two ecologically and economically important groups that have interesting but also quite variable relationships with microbes.

 My dissertation research in the Fierer lab and Bowers lab at CU Boulder integrated field collections, microbial community profiling and metagenomics, insect rearing and experiments, and natural history.
-I recently began a postdoc in the Moran lab at UT Austin, where will be using comparative genomics, microbial cultivation, and in vivo experiments to study the gut microbiomes of social bees.
+I recently began a postdoc in the Moran lab at UT Austin, where I will be using comparative genomics, bacterial culture-based assays and genetic engineering, and in vivo experiments to study the gut microbiomes of social bees.